Sri Lanka Army Women's Corps Explained

 Battles:Sri Lankan Civil War

 The Sri Lanka Army Women's Corps (SLAWC) is a corps of the Sri Lanka Army.
-The headquarters of this corps is in Borella, Colombo and the corps has four battalions.
-The first battalion (1 SLAWC) was raised on 1 September 1979.
+The corps was raised on 1 September 1979.
+The regimental headquarters of this corps is at Borella, Colombo.[1]
+Initially, members of this corps were employed in non-combat staff duties but later were employed in field duties.[2]

 History